lsst/ctn-003/index.md

 The Camera network comprises at least two network switches:
 - the Leaf network switch
-- the Moxa network switch.
+- the Moxa network switch (EDS-G516E-T).

 The Leaf switch is configured as a Boundary clock.